harjotsodhi/ML-from-scratch/README.md

 response (in the case of regression tree) through decision trees.

 CART models are conceptually simple.
-The features, X, are sequentially split into two "branches" until the observations have been split in sufficiently homogeneous groups (or a specified max depth).
+The features, X, are sequentially split into two "branches" until the observations have been split into sufficiently homogeneous groups (or a specified max depth is reached).
 CART models are considered non-parametric learning algorithms, as the number of parameters in the model is not pre-specified, and is rather based upon the data and will generally increase as the size of the training data increases.

-There are a variety of different splitting criteria, for determining which feature to split the dataset into next.
-In general, we want to use a splitting criteria which maximizes the reduction our uncertainty, and is therefore "best."
-For classification trees, [Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory) is commonly used.
+There are a variety of different splitting criteria for determining which feature to split the dataset into next.
+In general, we want to use a splitting criteria which maximizes the reduction in uncertainty, and is therefore "best."
+For classification trees, [Entropy](https://en.wikipedia.org/wiki/Entropy#Information_theory) is commonly used, and is used in this implementation.

 CART models will often do very well at predicting training data (especially when the model has no limitations on max number of splits) but are prone to overfitting.